mausumi45/PWC-customer-churn-Analysis/README.md

 ### Introduction :
 In this Analyis ,i have checked for the trends on how people are leaving our product for other products i.e customer churn  and how we minimize the churn rate and improve retention .
 The below image shows the task of Customer churn analysis :
 ![PhoneNow inputs (3)](https://user-images.githubusercontent.com/98810351/210162239-6b90eafa-a622-4b83-8410-285ff59cfc0c.jpg)
+### Dat Collection :
+This is the third task of PWC virtual internship  and it was provided by call center retention manager .
+Below is the link of Dataset:
+- Link :